arithmetric/lambda-stash/README.md

 - `config.elasticsearch.maxChunkSize` (optional) is the maximum number of log items to ship in one request.
 By default, set to 1000.

+- `config.elasticsearch.requestTimeout` (optional) is the elasticsearch client timeout in milliseconds.
+Elasticsearch's default is 30000 (30 seconds).
+Can also be set to 'Infinity'.

 ### shipHttp